Sienci-Labs/Resources/vortex/vx-second-project.md

 <img class="nar aligncenter wp-image-5766 size-full" src="https://resources.sienci.com/wp-content/uploads/2023/08/Thing-files-for-3d-Scanned-Human-Skull-using-Creaform-Handyscan-by-djrevz-Thingiverse-Google-Chrome-2023-08-11_12-50-32.jpg" alt="" width="549" height="453" />

-<h3>Limitations of Wrapped Rotary Carving</h3>
+### Limitations of Wrapped Rotary Carving

 We mention that we’ll be able to make any sort of shape using a rotary axis, and this is generally true, however there are some caveats and limitations to this.
-Two limitations to be aware of are <strong>overhangs</strong>, and trying to <strong>machine below the middle axis</strong>.
+Two limitations to be aware of are <b>overhangs</b>, and trying to <b>machine below the middle axis</b>.

-<strong>Overhang</strong> isn't necessarily a limitation new to rotary axis carving, it’s something we’re limited by in any regular XYZ carving, but is a bit more apparent once we’ve taken this same carving and wrapped it around an axis for rotary carving.
+<b>Overhang</b> isn't necessarily a limitation new to rotary axis carving, it’s something we’re limited by in any regular XYZ carving, but is a bit more apparent once we’ve taken this same carving and wrapped it around an axis for rotary carving.

 If we simply import this 3d model without any repositioning, you can see that we will have a large overhang marked in yellow in the image below.
 This results in a model that is missing a lot of detail.